mimisha25/mimisha25/README.md

 ## Hi, I am mimisha! 👋
-I have a passion in Front End coding and I love creating new application 💙!
+💙 I have a passion in **Front End ** coding and I love creating new application ! \
-It is always a pleasure 😌 to see the finished version of application 💫 after millions lines of code!
+😌 It is always a pleasure  to see the finished version of application 💫 after millions lines of code!\
+🌱 I’m currently building my skills in DataBase programming with PostgreSQL, SQL and MondgoDB 🔭 I’m currently working on the project which will be similar to Social Network but it is related to job search.

 <a href="https://github.com/mimisha25/github-readme-stats">
   <img align="center" src="https://github-readme-stats.vercel.app/api?username=mimisha25&include_all_commits=true&show_icons=true&hide=stars,contribs&theme=radical&radical=true&show=issues,prs_merged_percentage,prs_merged)" />